catmaid/CATMAID/UPDATE.md

 - A virtualenv update is required.

+- For production environments it is now recommended to also install the Python depedencies listedn in the new requirements-production.txt file:

+  pip install -r requirements-production.txt

 ## 2020.02.15

 - Python 3.5 is not supported anymore.
 Use Python 3.6, 3.7 or 3.8.